Nightshade23x/logistics-agent/docs/shopping_agent_summary.md

 The Shopping Agent sends information to:

 Finance Agent:
-For landed cost, ROI, insurance, budget, and financial planning.
+For landed cost, ROI, insurance, budget, procurement risk, and financial planning.

 Trader Agent:
-For HS codes, Incoterms, duties, and trade strategy.
+For HS codes, Incoterms, duties, supplier countries, and trade strategy.

 Compliance Agent:
-For product restrictions, permits, certificates, and country checks.
+For product restrictions, permits, certificates, supplier country checks, and risk review.

 User Agent:
 Only when clarification is needed.